-Changes in the weather
+Be prepared for changes in the weather

-Construction work happens all year round and much of it is outdoors.
-You will have to work outside in all types of weather.
-If working outdoors, you should be prepared for changes in the weather and make sure you have clothing that will protect you.
-If the weather changes, you may be asked to do different work from what you were expecting.
+Dairy farm work happens all year round and is usually outdoors.
+You will have to work outside in all types of weather and be prepared for changes in the weather during the day.